Communities

 This is for PLC code.
 Global variables associated to I/O are defined in a file which is not C code.
 But they are available for C code.
 The freestanding C compiler for the PLC deals with that.
 It is possible to have different configurations in the build environment.
 And those configurations may include or not some files C files.
 Which results in some global variables not being used in some configurations.
 Which results in a warning.
 And removing that warning is what I wish to achieve.
 But only for variables known to be used in at least one configuration.

-Dirk Herrmann‭ wrote about 2 years ago · edited about 2 years ago
+Dirk Herrmann‭ wrote over 2 years ago · edited over 2 years ago

 This goes then in a different direction: